abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/metaheuristics_examples.rst

     - are often based on very simple ideas.

     One could write books on meta-heuristics and indeed lots of books, articles, reports have been written.
-There are even scientific communities that only sware by this or this meta-heuristic.
+There are even scientific communities that only sware by this or this meta-heuristic and each meta-heuristic comes with its own vocabulary.
 In this manual, we only can scratch the surface of this fascinating subject.

     In *or-tools*, we implement meta-heuristics with ``SearchMonitor``\s